weiran-zsd/tsdx/CONTRIBUTING.md

    yarn link
    ```

-4) To use your local version when running `yarn build`/`yarn start`/`yarn test` in a DTS project, run this in the project:
+4) To use your local version when running `npm run build`/`npm start`/`npm test` in a DTS project, run this in the project:

    ```
-   yarn link dts-cli
+   npm link dts-cli
    ```

    You should see a success message: `success Using linked package for "dts".` The project will now use the locally linked version instead of a copy from `node_modules`.

 ## Submitting a PR

-Be sure to run `yarn test` before you make your PR to make sure you haven't broken anything.
+Be sure to run `npm test` before you make your PR to make sure you haven't broken anything.